Corey Seager Player Props: Rangers vs. Tigers

 Tigers Pitching Rankings

-- The pitching staff for the Tigers has a collective eight K/9, the fifth-worst in the league.
+- The Tigers pitching staff ranks 26th in the league with a collective eight strikeouts per nine innings.

-- The Tigers' 4.44 team ERA ranks 20th across all MLB pitching staffs.
+- The Tigers have a 4.53 team ERA that ranks 22nd among all league pitching staffs.

-- Tigers pitchers combine to rank 22nd in baseball in home runs allowed (67 total, 1.3 per game).
+- Tigers pitchers combine to allow 68 total home runs at a rate of 1.3 per game (to rank 22nd in baseball).

-- Faedo (1-2) takes the mound for the Tigers in his fifth start of the season.
-He's put together a 4.15 ERA in 21 2/3 innings pitched, with 22 strikeouts.

-- His last appearance came on Thursday against the Chicago White Sox, when the righty threw six innings, surrendering two earned runs while giving up three hits.
+- In his last outing on Friday against the Chicago White Sox, the left-hander tossed four innings, allowing five earned runs while surrendering six hits.

-- The 27-year-old has an ERA of 4.15, with 9.1 strikeouts per nine innings, in four games this season.
-Opponents are hitting .188 against him.
+- The 25-year-old has put up an ERA of 7.80, with 7.4 strikeouts per nine innings, in 10 games this season.
+Opponents are batting .307 against him.

 © 2023 Data Skrive.
 All rights reserved.